A Touch of Sturgeon

 A Touch of Sturgeon is a collection by Theodore Sturgeon published in 1987.

 Plot summary

-A Touch of Sturgeon is a collection of eight stories.
+A Touch of Sturgeon is a compilation of eight stories.

 Reception

 Dave Langford reviewed A Touch of Sturgeon for White Dwarf #94, and stated that "perhaps the only long-established SF writer to have consistently worked not only with gadgets but also with strong human emotions."